 Cooked or Canned

-Cooked dry beans are a staple ingredient in many recipes.
+Cooked dry beans are a staple ingredient.
 Some recipes provide directions for cooking dry beans as a step in a recipe, or by reference to another recipe for cooked beans in the recipe source/collection.
 Some recipes call for canned beans, which are dry beans cooked in the canning process.
 This is common in slow cooker recipes.
 Dry beans may take twice the cooking time as other ingredients, or may not cook properly.
 Canned beans have cooking fluid in the can.
 This may contain sodium and other residual ingredients.
 It may be unpalatable.
 The extra fluid may affect the recipe.
 Most recipes recommend rinsing the beans and discarding the fluid.

 Cooked beans can be substituted for canned beans in any recipe.
 The benefits are not paying for factory cooking and other supplier and seller costs built into in the price of canned goods, and avoidance of salt and additives.
 The cooking fluid can be used in the recipe or set aside and used as a vegetarian stock – it depends on how it tastes.